simz14/greenBay/README.md

 <h3>🌱 Help me grow:</h3>

-- Thank you for coming to the end, I will continue to build other projects that interest me.
+- Thank you for coming to the end, I will continue to built other projects that interest me.

 - Any advice for future projects or ideas for improvement would be appreciated.